cherryontech/website-v2/README.md

 | `pnpm preview`         | Preview your build locally, before deploying     |
 | `pnpm astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `pnpm astro -- --help` | Get help using the Astro CLI                     |

+## Deploy Preview

+To check the status of our project, click here:[https://cotwebsitev2.netlify.app/](https://cotwebsitev2.netlify.app/)

 ## 👀 Want to learn more?